Ranking-VMR/SPR/README.md

 # A Flexible and Scalable Framework for Video Moment Search

-This is implementation for the paper "A Flexible and Scalable Framework for Video Moment Search".
+This is implementation for the paper "A Flexible and Scalable Framework for Video Moment Search": [ArXiv version](https://arxiv.org/abs/2501.05072).

 ![overview](/figures/Framework.png)
 <center>The Segment-Proposal-Ranking (SPR) framework.
 All videos are divided into non-overlapping, equal-length segments (e.g., 4 seconds) for indexing and searching.
 The final results are computed based on the relevant segments retrieved.</center>